UK investors seek common voice in dealings with boardrooms

 "Part of the purpose ... is to see how (investors') role can be made even more effective," he said.

-The Kay Review of UK Equity Markets and Long-Term Decision-Making was commissioned by Business Secretary Vince Cable in response to events such as the takeover of confectioner Cadbury by U.S. rival Kraft Foods.
+The Kay Review of UK Equity Markets and Long-Term Decision-Making was commissioned by Business Secretary Vince Cable in response to events such as the takeover of confectioner Cadbury by U.S. rival Kraft Foods KRFT.O.

 The merger was criticised for being driven by short-term investors seeking a quick reward to the detriment of Britain's long-term industrial base.